sgtb3/CL-Client-Server-Chat/README.txt

 This directory contains a multi-threaded client-server chat room application.
-The user needs to supply a file containing valid usernames and passowrds that hosts can log in using.
+The user needs to supply a file containing valid usernames and passwords that hosts can log in using.
 A default set has been provided.
 Do not change the file name.
 A Makefile is also provided.